Sometimes it Pays to Let Go of the Rules and Just Have Fun!

 The books that Sherri recommends are out of print.
 Look for them at your library, or you can usually find copies here:

-We’re not suggesting that you abandon the quilting rules entirely (unless you feel inclined to!).
+We’re not suggesting that you abandon the quilting rules entirely (unless you feel inclined to do so!).
 Instead, occasionally do a small no-rules free-form project, especially if you feel like you’re in a rut.
 Over time you’ll see how this play time grows you as a quilter and benefits all of your quilts.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!